 A comprehensive estate plan in Utah encompasses several key components, each designed to address different aspects of your estate and personal wishes.
 The foundational elements include:

-4. Healthcare Directive: Allows you to outline your medical treatment preferences and appoint a healthcare proxy to make decisions on your behalf if you’re unable to communicate.
+- Healthcare Directives: Allows you to outline your medical treatment preferences and appoint a healthcare proxy to make decisions on your behalf if you’re unable to communicate.

 When Is the Right Time to Get an Estate Plan?